Clever/sfncli/README.md

   -version
     	Print the version and exit.
   -workername string
     	The worker name to send to AWS Step Functions when processing a task.
 Environment variables are expanded.
-The magic string ECS_TASK_ARN will be expanded to the ECS task ARN via the metadata service.
+The magic string MAGIC_ECS_TASK_ARN will be expanded to the ECS task ARN via the metadata service.
 ```

 Example: